 - definition slide

-- practice slide
+- practice slides

-Don’t forget to sign up for my newsletter to receive the FREE Vocabulary Geometry Cards for plane and solid figures.
+Don’t forget to sign up for my newsletter to receive the FREE Vocabulary Geometry Cards for the plane and solid figures.